Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Numerical Experiments

-All methods are implemented in Python 3.9.7 on a MacBook Pro with a macOS Monterey system and an Apple M1 Pro chip.
-All programs involved are built and solved by the optimizer Gurobi, version 9.5.0.
+All methods are implemented in Python 3.9.7 on a MacBook Pro with a macOS Monterey system and an Apple M1 Pro chip. {NN-DR is implemented in Pytorch version 2.2.2.} All programs involved are built and solved by the optimizer Gurobi, version 9.5.0.
+We provide the code on GitHub: {\url{https://github.com/zhangyiy0223/PADR}.